charlieburd/ufo/README.md

 ## Summary

 #### A drawback that I can see happening is the user not realizing that their search has already been processed, without a button.
 They may try hitting enter or reloading the website in an attempt to display the results they are searching for.
-Also, if you only fill out some of the search fields, the placeholders in the empty fields remain.
-Which could confuse the user for what is actually being searched for.

 #### Something I would like to add is a Comments search box.
 I think this could be done quite easily by having the code scroll through the comments and displaying any results that had matching keywords.
 I would also like to add a feature that would erase the placeholders once any of the fields have begun to be filled out.
-That would get rid of the drawback I had mentioned above.
+Right now it could be confusing for the user what is actaully being searched for, because placeholders remain in emply filder boxes.